 The primary statute requiring seat belts for adults is Vehicle Code 27315 VC.
-This section states that any person 16 years or older must wear a seat belt when either driving a vehicle; or, riding as a passenger in a vehicle.
+This section states that anyone 16 years or older must wear a seat belt when driving a vehicle or riding as a passenger.

 There are four important points to know about this code section.